Startrex/medusa-chess/README.md

 Sections are separated by '[ ]', and commented lines start with a ';'.
 We have 4 main sections:

 <ul>
 <li>Engine: enter the full absolute path to the installed engine.
-Optionally, we can also enter the estimated Elo information for our hardware and configuration below.</li>
+Optionally, we can also enter some sort of description and the estimated Elo information for our hardware and configuration below.</li>
 <li>Moves: select how moves are to be calculated by engine (UCI 'go' command).
 Choose either desired depth, nodes or movetime.</li>
 <li>UCI_options: select options that can be loaded by UCI command 'option'.
 Check engine documentation for what's available.</li>
 <li>PGN: configure how .pgn files (games) will be created.
 Only these basic fields are available, however files will be created with some other details like engine move score, depth, time, etc.</li>